dymmond/lilya/docs/en/docs/directives/discovery.md

     !!!
 Warning
         **If none of these files are found**, Lilya will look **at the first children nodes, only**, and repeats the same process.
-If no files are found then throws an `EnvironmentError` exception.
+If no files are found then throws an `EnvError` exception.

 * Once one of those files is found, Lilya will analise the type of objects contained in the